Lancaster, Texas: Local government

 The City of Lancaster is a home-rule city with a council–manager government.
 Under this type of local government, the day-to-day management of the city is directed by a city manager, who is appointed by the city council and serves as chief administrative officer for the city.
 Opal Mauldin Robertson is the current city manager of Lancaster.

 The seven-member city council consists of the mayor, who represents the city as a whole and is elected at-large, and six members elected in single-member districts.
 The current electoral system was implemented in 1994.
 The mayor and city council members serve staggered three-year terms.
 Clyde C. Hairston is the current mayor of Lancaster.

 Lancaster is a voluntary member of the North Central Texas Council of Governments, the purpose of which is to co-ordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.

 State and national representation

-Lancaster is located in Texas' 30th congressional district of the U.S. House of Representatives and is represented by Democrat Eddie Bernice Johnson.
+Lancaster is located in Texas' 30th congressional district of the U.S. House of Representatives and is represented by Democrat Jasmine Crockett.
 In the Texas Legislature, Lancaster is in District 23 of the Texas Senate, represented by Democrat Royce West.
 In the Texas House of Representatives, the city is part of District 109, which is represented by Democrat Carl Sherman, Sr.